softsys4ai/FlexiBO/README.md

 ## Instructions
 FlexiBO is developed to perform multi-objective optimization on resource constrained devices specially NVIDIA Jetson Tegra X2 (TX2) and NVIDIA Jetson Xavier.
+To run FlexiBO please resolve the following dependencies:
+* GPy
+* apscheduler
+* scikit-learn
+* PyTorch
+* Keras (Tensorflow)

 ## Run
 To run FlexiBO use the following command: